How does anyone answer the question, What is “Time?” Do past and future exist?

 I spent some time thinking about that and tried to come up with something that showed the progression from present into past then the future rearing its head to show what it might have in store.
 The closest I could find was the sun.

 Watch a sunset.
-The sun as it settles quietly to the horizon in brilliant shades of gold to rose pink then red and slips slowly beyond the horizon then with a final wink the present becoming the past.
+The sun as it settles quietly to the horizon in brilliant shades of gold to rose pink then red and slips slowly beyond the horizon then with a final wink the present becomes the past.
 The light during each day is our present which we make be what we want, then as it settles into memory and starts fading it magically becomes "The Past!"

 Each and every instant!